Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Time you should spend on the Eiffel Tower: 1 hour 30

-Then, go to the Eiffel Tower!
-It is a 35-minute walk into the heart of Paris.
+Next, head to the Eiffel Tower!
+It’s about a 30-minute walk through the heart of Paris.

-If you have time, we strongly recommend that you climb the Eiffel Tower, as the view is breathtaking!
-The first two floors are accessible by stairs or elevators and the third and last floor by elevator only.
+If you have the time, I highly recommend climbing the Eiffel Tower—the view is breathtaking!
+The first two floors are accessible by stairs or elevators, and the third (the top) by elevator only.

-What we like: The Human Rights Esplanade and the Trocadéro gardens, which gather hundreds of Parisians and tourists every day.
+What I like: The Esplanade and the Trocadéro fountains, which attract tourists and Parisians daily.

-What we love: Seeing Paris from such a height!
+What I love: Seeing all of Paris from above.

 Book your skip-the-line ticket to the Eiffel Tower